Living With Hypersensitivity Pneumonitis

 - Allergy-causing bacteria and fungus can thrive in stagnant, or still, water.
 Be sure to remove any standing water inside and outside your home.

-- Take efforts to keep the humidity in your home and work below 60%.
+- Take efforts to keep the humidity in your home and work below 60 percent.

 - Immediately repair any water damage inside your home or work.
 This includes removing water-damaged carpeting, furnishings and drywall.